‘Her life was cut too short’: Trooper dies after cruiser struck by tanker truck on I-93 in Stoneham

-Trooper Tamar Bucci, 34, had been attempting to pull over on the side of the highway to assist a disabled motorist just before the Montvale Avenue exit around 11:45 p.m. when a tanker truck carrying 10,000 gallons of gasoline struck her cruiser, pushing it off the roadway and into a rock wall, according to state police Col. Christopher Mason.
+Trooper Tamar Bucci, 34, had been attempting to pull over on the northbound side of the highway to assist a disabled motorist just before the Montvale Avenue exit around 11:45 p.m. when a tanker truck carrying 10,000 gallons of gasoline struck her cruiser, pushing it off the roadway and into a rock wall, according to State Police Col. Christopher Mason.

-Two good Samaritans passing by stopped and pulled Bucci from the heavily-damaged cruiser, Mason said.
+“Late last night, on a stretch of road she protected every night on the midnight shift, Trooper Bucci gave her life in the act of trying to help another person in distress.
+There is no greater act of sacrifice than to give one’s life for another,” Mason said.

 Bucci was taken to Massachusetts General Hospital, where she was pronounced dead.